John Torrence Tate Sr.

-John Torrence Tate Sr. (July 28, 1889 – May 27, 1950) was an American physicist noted for his editorship of Physical Review between 1926 and 1950.
-He is the father of mathematician John Torrence Tate Jr.
+John Torrence Tate Sr. (July 28, 1889 – May 27, 1950) was an American physicist and scientific journalist noted for his editorship of Physical Review between 1926 and 1950.
+He was also the father of mathematician John Torrence Tate Jr.

 Biography

-Tate was born on 28 July 1889 in Lenox, Iowa.
-He attended the University of Nebraska, studying electrical engineering, earning a BS in 1910.
-He continued at the University of Nebraska, shifting his focus to physics and earning an MA in 1912.
-Like many American students interested in pursuing advanced degrees in physics, he departed for Germany to further his studies, earning a PhD under James Franck in 1914, with a dissertation on "The Heat of Vaporization of Metals."
-He returned to the University of Nebraska as a faculty member, where he stayed until 1916, when he was offered a post at the University of Minnesota.
-With the exception of brief sabbaticals to conduct war-related work, Tate remained at Minnesota for the following 34 years.
+John Torrence Tate was born on July 28, 1889, in Lenox, Iowa.
+He studied electrical engineering at the University of Nebraska, earning a B.S. in 1910.
+Shifting his focus to physics, he obtained an M.A. in 1912.
+He then departed for Germany to study at the University of Berlin, where he received his Ph.D. under James Franck in 1914 with a thesis on the vaporization of metals.

+Tate returned to the University of Nebraska as a faculty member, staying until 1916, when he became Instructor in Physics at the University of Minnesota.
+With the exception of brief sabbaticals to conduct war-related work, he remained at Minnesota until his death in 1950.
 Tate Laboratory of Physics at the University of Minnesota is named in his honor.